qdm12/godevcontainer/.devcontainer/README.md

 ### Publish a port

 To access a port from your host to your development container, publish a port in [docker-compose.yml](docker-compose.yml).
+You can also now do it directly with VSCode without restarting the container.

 ### Run other services